 The site plan includes two curb cuts along Pennsy Drive because access to the site from US 50 and Cobb Road is not feasible.
-Due to the surrounding roadway network of the site, the Planning Board approves this request because it will not impair implementation of the TDDP.
+Due to the surrounding roadway network of the site, staff recommend approval of this request because it will not impair implementation of the TDDP.